Ireland Tour – September 2018 – the Southeast

 ITINERARY – Castles, Saints & Druids

-Day 1, Fri., Sept 14th – ST BRIGID – The coach drive and tour guide will meet guests at Dublin Airport at 12 noon on Friday, September 14th.
+Day 1, Fri., Sept 14th – ST BRIGID – The coach driver and tour guide will meet guests at Dublin Airport at 12 noon on Friday, September 14th.
 From there the tour will begin with a visit to Solas Bhride for a welcome from the Brigidine sisters in Kildare.
 Then visit St. Brigid’s Holy Well and possibly the Kildare Cathedral and fire temple (if there’s time).
 Then head to your “castle hotel” for relaxation and a Welcome dinner.
-Welcome Dinner and overnight at Barberstown Castle – Co.
-Kildare.
+Welcome Dinner and overnight at Kilkea Castle.

 DAY 3, Sun., Sept 16th – THE ROCK OF CASHEL – Have a morning visit to the Rock of Cashel and enjoy a guided tour.
-Then head for County Limerick and visit Glenstal Abbey where guests will have a guided forest walk.
 Then set out for the Grange Stone Circle – the largest in Ireland with a twin circle and outlying standing stone in the adjacent field. … a very mystical landscape with powerful energy.
 On the way back to Cashel, stop and visit the old, haunting ruins of Athassel Priory that spread out in a farmer’s field near the village of Golden.

 Dinner and Overnight at Bailey’s Hotel – Cashel.

-Day 6, Wed., Sept 19th -KILKENNY – Guests will leave Cobh and head for the town of Kilkenny – famous for its own castle.
-On the way, they will stop at Jerpoint Abbey, known for its famous sculptures on the pillars of the cloister walk, and also to Kells Priory ruins along the Kings River – one of the largest and most impressive medieval ruins in Ireland.
-Then it will be on to Kilkenny for a tour of Kilkenny Caslte and check in to the hotel, which was formerly a historic bank building.
+Day 6, Wed., Sept 19th -KILKENNY – Guests will stop at Jerpoint Abbey, known for its famous sculptures on the pillars of the cloister walk, and also to Kells Priory ruins along the Kings River – one of the largest and most impressive medieval ruins in Ireland.
+The on to Rate Beagh to meet up with Carmel Costello, who speaks to to fairies.
+Carmel will take the group to a fairy rath and explain about her understanding of fairies.
+Carmel is also a healer and will offer sessions to any guest who would like them.
 Overnight at Hibernian Hotel, Kilkenny

 Day 8, Fri., Sept.
 21st – GLENDALOUGH / ANCIENT FOREST – There are few areas more enchanting than County Wicklow.
 This day guests will head out to the town of Shillelagh where they will hear about the traditional “shillelagh’ weapon that over the years has morphed into a kind of walking stick.
 Hear the story from an actual shillelagh maker and then head for Tinahealy farm for a “farm to table lunch” before taking a long walk through Ireland’s most ancient oak forest – Tomnafinnoge.
 After the forest walk, head for Glendalough with its enchanting ruins.
 Have dinner at a hotel located at the edge of the city and spend the night there.
 Overnight at Glendalough Hotel.